beastsaber/bsaber/src/collections/posts/the-beastsaber-mapping-awards.md

 - **Map of the Year**: The best unmodded map of the year.
 Full stop.
 It has it all – representation, emphasis, flow – everything coming together for an incredible playing experience to go with the song.

   Example: [Teminite / Skybreak - Accelerate](https://beatsaver.com/maps/340c2)<br /><iframe class="iframe" loading="lazy" src="https://beatsaver.com/maps/340c2/embed" width="600" height="145" style="border: none; border-radius: 4px;"></iframe>

+- **Modded Map of the Year**: Combining the full power of Noodle Extensions, Chroma, or any other gameplay or visual mods; this map is an example of excellence by using visual mods to truly capture and convey the music and/or alter the gameplay in mind-blowing ways through animation and manipulation of notes and obstacles.

 - **OST/DLC Map of the Year**: Let’s take a moment to shine some light on the great work that our community-turned-official mappers have done and celebrate the best official map made in 2024.